JessicaJuliet/meditracker/README.md

 * [Python]() was used for the backend of the website

 ### Libraries and Frameworks
+* [Flask](https://flask.palletsprojects.com/en/2.0.x/) was the chosen micro web framework
+* [Bootstrap](https://getbootstrap.com/) was used as the front-end framework
+* [Google Fonts](https://fonts.google.com/) was used to find, sample and import fonts for the logo and website
+* [Font Awesome](https://fontawesome.com/) was used for icons across the website

 ### Tools
 * [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) was used to create the logo and high fidelity mock ups
 * [TinyPNG](https://tinypng.com/) was used to reduce the size of all the images on the website
-* [Google Fonts](https://fonts.google.com/) was used to find, sample and import fonts for the logo and website
 * [balsamiq](https://balsamiq.com/wireframes/) was used to create low-fidelity wireframes of the website
 * [Git](https://git-scm.com/) was used as the version control software to add, commit and push code to the GitHub repository
 * [Gitpod](https://gitpod.io/) was used as the development environment to write my code
 * [GitHub](https://github.com/) is the hosting site used to store the source code for the Website
+* [MongoDB Atlas](https://www.mongodb.com/) was used for the database
+* [PyMongo](https://pypi.org/project/pymongo/) provided tools for interacting with MongoDB from Python
+* [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) was used for templating
+* [Heroku](https://heroku.com/) was used to run the application in the cloud
 * [W3C Markup validator](https://validator.w3.org/) was used regularly to check for any errors in the HTML on the site
 * [W3C CSS validator](https://jigsaw.w3.org/css-validator/) was used regularly to check for any errors in the CSS on the site